MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/create-wdac-deny-policy.md

 # Guidance on Creating WDAC Deny Policies

-With Windows Defender Application Control (WDAC), you can create applicatoin control policies to explicitly deny specific drivers and applications, as well as signatures and certificates and file paths.
+With Windows Defender Application Control (WDAC), you can create application control policies to explicitly deny specific drivers and applications, as well as signatures and certificates and file paths.

 Topics this article will be discussing are:
 1. File Rule Precedence Order